In This Article

 Calatheas and marantas require warm temperatures; good, even soil moisture and humidity; and indirect light.
 Set yours in a space where nighttime temperatures at night don’t drop lower than 65 degrees or so and avoid spaces that may experience drastic fluctuations in temperature.
 Prayer plants can grow well in bright, indirect light or even low light, but direct sunlight will cause the colorful patterns on their leaves to fade.

 Since they need an environment with high humidity to stay happy, calatheas make great plants for your bathroom.
 However, it is possible to grow them in spaces with drier conditions by using a humidifying tray.
 Set your plant on a shallow tray of pebbles, which keep your plant elevated above the water (so the roots and soil don’t get soggy) as the water evaporates and humidifies the air around the plant’s leaves.
 Be sure to check and add water to the humidifying tray frequently, especially in warmer weather, but never allow the plant to sit in excess water.

 To help with humidity, you can also mist your plant with a spray bottle of water periodically.

 You may see brown tips on your prayer plant leaves—these occur when the air is too dry.
-You’ll know if your plant isn’t getting enough water if you notice that the lower leaves are yellow and curled up and upper leaves develop spots.
-If you notice dust accumulating on your prayer plant’s leaves, be sure to wash it off under gentle running water.
+You’ll know if your plant isn’t getting enough water if the lower leaves are yellow and curled up and the upper leaves develop spots.
+If you notice dust accumulating on your prayer plant’s leaves, be sure to wash it off under gently running water.
 Take care to snip off any dried or withered leaves as soon as you see them.